compsocialscience/summer-institute/2022/paris/index.md

 Housing and some meals will be paid for by grants from CREST.
 We will also offer a few travel allowances to participants who would need (and request) one.
 About 20 participants will be invited.
 Participants are expected to fully attend and participate in the entire two-week program.

 [Application materials](https://compsocialscience.github.io/summer-institute/2022/paris/apply) are due February 28.

+The evening talks are open to the public.
+People who want to attend are asked to register upfront through the following [form](https://docs.google.com/forms/d/e/1FAIpQLScyKInktmrKQTJsAG-UQKiVrcz6RV8bLjmMT8ARKjjpA_C5yQ/viewform).
+The talks will take place on the premises of ENSAE, 5 Avenue Henri le Chatelier, 91120 Palaiseau in room Amphi 200.